 - It's a good example to learn from

-Here are the steps involved in cutting out the Habitat Halloween Paper House SVG Pattern in Cricut’s Design Software
+Directions to cut the Habitat Halloween Paper House SVG Pattern in Cricut's Design Software

-First import the SVG paper house pattern into your design software.
+First, import the SVG paper house pattern into your design software.

 Next ungroup to make the score lines and attach them to the house.